LangkaWS/langkaws.github.io/among-us-interactive-map/README.md

 ## Bugs and features
 If you find any bug or if you have a feature idea, please let me know !

-Also I would be grateful if you wouldn't copy my code and pretend it's yours...
-Thank you !